-In light of the newly announced IR35 regulations, MBO will be hosting a webinar to discuss these legal changes, what impact they will have on businesses, and practical advice to help you prepare and protect your company in the UK.
+In light of the newly announced IR35 regulations, MBO hosted a webinar to discuss these legal changes, what impact they will have on businesses, and practical advice to help you prepare and protect your company in the UK.

 The private sector changes are expected to follow the same line as the public sector roll out and will move classification responsibility and risk up the supply chain to businesses.
 The responsibility for undertaking employment status assessments will now be the responsibility of the entity using the services, whilst the responsibility for operating the statutory withholdings will be that of the entity paying the contractor.

 The thing is, the tightening up of legislation like the IR35 is not specific to the UK.
 It is global.
 In the US and Europe, the liability of independent contractor misclassification often sits with the end client.
 Whilst the UK is in a very uncertain time with the forthcoming Brexit and is heading into a time where an agile workforce will be even more vital in enabling businesses to navigate these changes, it has been announced that the IR35 changes will be brought into the private sector in 2020.